javierarce/javier.computer/projects/kindle.md

 ### What is Are.na?

 [Are.na](https://are.na) is an open space where people can organize their thoughts and documents to collaborate, research, and learn together.
-I love their cooperative orientation to collecting knowledge and the "slow" approach to socializing online.
+I love its cooperative orientation in collecting knowledge and the 'slow' approach to socializing online.

 **Are.na** has been described as "social media for people who dislike social media", "social media that doesn’t damage your brain," and also "Pinterest for nerds."
 I think all those descriptions are highly accurate.